willwade/SherpaOnnxAzureSAPI-installer/README.md

 - **Voice Configurations**: JSON files defining TTS engine settings
 - **CLI Installer**: Python tool for voice management (matches AACSpeakHelper pattern)

-## 🔒 Security Notice

-**IMPORTANT**: This project handles TTS API credentials.
-Please follow these security practices:

-- ✅ **Never commit real API keys** to the repository
-- ✅ Use `settings.cfg.example` as a template and create your own `settings.cfg`
-- ✅ The `.gitignore` file protects `settings.cfg` from being committed
-- ✅ Store production credentials securely and separately from the codebase

 ## 🚀 Quick Start